Learning how to be a creative engineer will boost your skills, empowering you to tackle even the most mind-boggling challenges.

 - Safety lines and hard hats

-- Glare-free goggles for visibility to combat the Sun’s reflection off the water
+- Glare-free goggles for visibility against the Sun’s reflection off the water

-- Special diets to fight dizziness from heights
+- Special diets to combat dizziness from working at great heights

-- Safety net placed under the bridge to catch workers who fall
+- A safety net placed under the bridge to catch falling workers

 “How to be a creative engineer” wrap up

-So follow these 7 steps on how to be a creative engineer to gather all the data you need.
+So, follow these 7 steps on how to be a creative engineer to collect data and successfully execute projects.

-What do you do to become a more creative engineer?
-Do you think everyone can become a creative engineer?
+What advice would you give on becoming a creative engineer?
+Do you think everyone has the potential to be a creative engineer?

 Featured Image Photo Credit: Maarten van den Heuvel (image cropped)